 So this is how they see it.
 How should we?
 How does seeing the struggle through their eyes help Western nations fight smarter and prevail?
 I would argue it imposes a negative and a positive strategy on this fight.

 The negative strategy should change our thinking about the region.
 First, we should recognize that forcing a nationalist framework on any Middle Eastern policy distorts the reality on the ground.
 This is not to suggest that nationalism does not move some inhabitants of the region, but rather that national identity particularly in the U.S. form is never a pure source of political affiliation for the region’s inhabitants, which means it rarely functions as the powerful inducement to the change Westerners desire.
-We can stay in Afghanistan for another twelve years, or twenty, and Afghans will still see themselves as Pashtuns and Uzbeks second and as Sunnis first and as Afghans hardly at all.
-We can pressure the Iranians to support the Iraqi fight against IS, but they will still favor Shiites over Sunnis in that struggle.
+Western forces could have chosen to stay in Afghanistan for another twenty years with the same result: Afghans would still see themselves as Pashtuns and Uzbeks second and as Sunnis first and as Afghans hardly at all.
+We could pressure the Iranians to support the Iraqi fight against extremism, but they would still favor Shiites over Sunnis in that struggle.
 If the last half of the twentieth century taught the former imperial powers and the former communist ones anything at all, it is this: you don’t impose identity.
 And as Western nations learned through their own struggles with theocratic authority, religious conflict is the most difficult kind to resolve (see “The Fragility of Religious Authority”).
 It is utter hubris to try to impose a national filter on people who see find their identity in a sacred text.

 This realization produces a problem for Western nations, though.
 Many of our frustrations in the Middle East stem from the theocratic, dynastic, or tribal affiliations that challenge the artificially created nations in the area.
 We ask why Israel cannot allow an independent Palestine or why Iran vows to wipe Israel off the world map.
 We question why the rich Sunni oil states refuse to accept Sunni Syrian refugees.
 President Obama was mocked for bringing up the Crusades as a comparable Christian viewpoint, but we will continue to fool ourselves and be fooled by events so long as we don’t recognize the failure of the nationalist model in the Middle East and its causes.
 The wild conspiracy theories and sense of victimization in Muslim countries targeting Western powers are inimical to our interests and disruptive to inhabitants’ eventual acceptance of the Western model of political affiliation.
 In the short term, our efforts there will arouse suspicion and resistance by even the most moderate regimes.
 Their memories are long enough for the Islamic State’s calling us “crusaders” to resonate.
 Americans may prefer to forget but Mideast Muslims cannot help but remember that a half-million Muslims died in the U.S. invasion of 2003.
 Imagine if a half-million Americans were killed in an invasion by a foreign power!
 The routine “death to America” chants in Iran trace back to the CIA support for the repressive regime of the Shah.
 Ditto for Nasser in Egypt.
 And Mubarek.
 Osama bin Laden built his network on resentment of American forces in Muslim holy places.
 The deepest thorn in the Muslim memory is America’s steadfast support for Israel, seen universally in the Mideast as oppression of Palestinian Muslims.
 In facing such a history, an immense patience is called for as Western powers operate in the region.
 Every commercial transaction, every Hollywood DVD, and every sign of Western military might tugs at the inhabitants’ conscience for what IS calls “insults to Islam.”
 This is not meant to negate, minimize, or discourage good faith efforts to promote modest democratic reforms, respect for human rights, and a retreat from manipulative interference in the internal affairs of Mideast governments.
-But viewing current actions in the garish light of past history must teach Western nations the wisdom of patience and restraint.
+The future belongs to political associations that honor human rights, but it may be a distant future rather than an immediate one (see “Functional Natural Law and the Legality of Human Rights“).
+So viewing current actions in the garish light of past history must teach Western nations the wisdom of patience and restraint.
 In sum, our negative responsibility requires less blundering interference in the Mideast, not more.

-That being said, we face positive obligations in our fight with the Islamic State.
+That being said, we face positive obligations in our fight with religious extremism.
 For “the world community,” which is shorthand for “Western interests,” this battle must be fought on two fronts: domestic and foreign.

 We try to finesse this gumbo of tribal and religious forces in the pursuit of nationalist objectives, but at our own peril.
 We have failed to control these levers of power too many times in the recent past to hold out much hope for greater success against jihadists without putting U.S. boots on the ground.
 We can choose to fight our fourth war in the region in the last quarter century.
 Given the likelihood of terrorist attacks aiming to goad us into just this move, it is likely that we will.
 It is also likely that such an effort will succeed in degrading or destroying some future terrorist group at more cost of our own blood and treasure.
 Like Al-Qaeda and the Islamic State, the future jihadist movement will likely be suppressed at great cost.
 But its defeat will only reinforce the old conspiracy theory that already holds sway in the region: another crusader army killing defenders of the faith of the Prophet.
 Even when jihadism loses, it will win.
 And three years from that date, children playing in the streets of Baghdad, Cairo, Tripoli, and Abuja will hear of some new cult picking up the fight.
 Five years later, teens in Bruges and Grozny will do YouTube searches.
 The hydra will grow another head.